Eggs: Debating the "truth" for your health

-Recently several major newspapers reported an apparent turn-about on recommendations for the consumption of foods high in cholesterol suggesting that eggs, bacon and red meat need no longer be limited or avoided when it comes to health.
+These reports suggest that eggs, bacon and red meat need no longer be limited or avoided when it comes to health.

 However, as with many media nutrition/health related reports, the original report from a specialist panel may have been misinterpreted.

 Although there may be insufficient scientific evidence which conclusively indicates that reducing dietary cholesterol and saturated fat is directly related to lowering LDL cholesterol, there is evidence that suggests that it does.